 As we are slowly easing in into new normal (and hopefully this will feel like a distant dream soon) we thought it would be good to set the day for our grand re-opening.
 Are you ready to hear the date?
-Our Fair style reopening is going to be on 23rd-24th of October, just before half term.
+Our Fair style reopening is going to be on 23rd-24th of October (now moved to 6th of December).
 The reason for choosing this date is because we believe this is when most of the restrictions will be lifted, but even if not then I think we will still be able to have some of the activities we are planning.
 Either way, let’s save the date and get ready to celebrate!

 So far we have been open for takeaways for a few hours per week and added some seating outside.
 We have been also been finishing fit out works as well as this wall mural that is coming along very nicely!
 We are hoping to open for sit down service very soon as well, although we will still be using takeaway boxes etc till after the grand re-opening.